dabiged/adventofcode/2018/README.md

 2. I got rows and columns mixed around.
 3. I didn;t have a good way of viewing my grid without needing a lot of [[".","."]] characters.
 Switching to a class using the ```__repr__``` method made this much much easier to debug.

+### Day04
+1. I had a lot of issues naming variable and methods here.
+2. Again I started wtih a hacky set of functions.
+Classes are so superior for testing!!!!